ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 docker build . -t watson-nlp-custom-container:v1
 ```
 This results in a image named `watson-nlp-custom-container:v1`.
-Check that it exists:
+Check that it exists.
 ```
 docker images
 ```